Office Burger

 The Office Burger, first introduced in the year 2000, became known as the signature burger at Father's Office, a chain of gastropubs located in Los Angeles County, California.
-The Office Burger was called by Esquire one of the best burgers in the world.

 The Office Burger

-While the Office Burger's creator, head chef and Father's Office owner Sang Yoon, has long denied revealing the exact ingredients of the burger, in 2001, Yoon did reveal that the burger patty was a combination or sirloin, chuck and dry-aged New York steak trim.
+While the Office Burger's creator, head chef and Father's Office owner Sang Yoon, has long denied revealing the exact ingredients of the burger, in 2001, Yoon did reveal that the burger patty was a combination of sirloin, chuck and dry-aged New York steak trim.

 Others in the media have attempted to deduce the exact recipe of the Office Burger themselves, speculating the burger is made with an amalgam of dry-aged beef, blue cheese and Gruyère cheese, caramelized onions, applewood bacon compote and served on a toasted oblong shaped French baguette.

 In regards to the creation of the Office Burger, Yoon has been dubbed "the mastermind of one of the country's best burgers."
 Yoon has also said the Office Burger was greatly influenced by French onion soup, one of Yoon's most favorite dishes and Yoon's favorite steak, ribeye, dry-aged from Peter Luger Steak House.